 The emails go out approximately twice a month, so subscribers aren’t overwhelmed by the frequency.
 The newsletter includes lots of productivity content that is not specifically about Trello, so their newsletter isn’t part of an email campaign per se that constantly pushes their products like a typical transactional email.
 Readers still get value even if they don’t use Trello.

 Examples of general productivity content include “How to Create A Realistic and Enjoyable Career Path for Your Team Members” and “5 Ways to Reinvigorate and Level-Up Your Home Office.”
 They also include Trello-specific content, such as “6 Delightful Trello Features to Try,” to help subscribers get more out of the application.

 SparkToro is an audience research tool that launched in Spring 2020; it was co-founded by Rand Fishkin, who helped to found Moz.
 SparkToro started its monthly newsletter in Fall 2021.
-Each newsletter includes three audience research tips, as well as a roundup of news items and tweets from across the web.
+Each newsletter includes three audience research tips, as well as a roundup of latest news items and tweets from across the web.

 This newsletter takes the opposite approach of Taco from Trello, including mostly text with no visual “filler.”
 You can also read past newsletters on the SparkToro website to see if you would like the content before you commit to subscribing.

 Grammarly takes a unique approach to business newsletters.
 Each week this service sends out an Insights email, showing how much you used Grammarly and how your performance compares to past weeks, as well as other users on the site.